Project Structure

 Pages

 Pages represent the individual routes or screens within the application.
 Each page should maintain a minimalist structure, delegating the business logic to the underlying layers.
-As such, a page is a composition of widgets and/or features, which groups related operations.
+As such, a page groups related operations through a composition of widgets, features, and entities.

 Widgets

-However, it’s important to note that the Widgets layer is a compositional layer and does not typically contain business logic.
+However, it's important to note that the Widgets layer is a compositional layer and does not typically contain business logic on its own.
+Business logic is typically organized in features and entities.

 Features